kyphan38/web/assets/docs/main/soft skills/01-ces.md

 - Staying connected to your work and colleagues while maintaining impartiality and not letting personal issues interfere with work
 - As a DevOps engineer, one should focus on DevOps-related tasks rather than getting distracted by irrelevant personal matters

-How and when to apply it: Everyday communications in DevOps, from emails to team chats, are opportunities to demonstrate professionalism
+How and when to apply it: Everyday communications from emails to team chats, are opportunities to demonstrate professionalism

 - The 7 C’s help - clear, respectful
 - Timeliness and responsiveness